DMGoldstein/academic/content/publication/2018-ennius-atque/index.md

 ---
-title: Ennius Annales 550 Sk and the history of Lat. 𝑎𝑡𝑞𝑢𝑒
+title: Ennius Annales 550 Sk and the history of Lat. _atque_ 𝑎𝑡𝑞𝑢𝑒
 #Ennius Annales 550 Sk (= 537 V<sup>2</sup>) and the history of Lat. _atque_
 authors: ["David Goldstein"]
 date: "2018-11-01"